tonsmets/SupermarketScraper/README.md

 * BeautifulSoup4
 * Requests
 * PyMongo
+* html5lib

+There are some settings in util/settings.py you need to edit for your needs.
+The defaults will probably work.

 ## TODO
 - [ ] Make main file to run the scraper and scrape all supermarkets
 - [ ] Define better project structure
-- [ ] Make the supermarkets into "modules"
+- [x] Make the supermarkets into "modules"
+- [ ] Add as many supermarkets as possible
 - [ ] Build tests to see if all scraping still works
 - [ ] Add database support and define a model to store all data in
+- [x] Add debugging
+- [x] Add custom logging

 ## OPTIONAL
 - [ ] Add web interface to view all results
+- [ ] Add support for scraping via Tor